tomkingdom/portfolio/_posts/2016-01-01-first-post.md

 ---

-##### * I've been writing up notes for a while but never posted any of them.
-In order to match my thoughts to the time in which I initialy wrote them I will backdate any posts before April 2021.
+##### * I've been writing up notes for a while but have never posted any of them.
+In order to match my older notes to the time in which I initialy wrote them I will backdate anything written before April 2021.
 This post has also been backdated so that it sits at the start of the post list.